alexQiSong/scSTEM/README.md

 ### 2.1.2 Install singularity or docker.
 Finally, we need to install docker/singularity to run trajectory inference tool.
 If you are a MAC/windows user, install Docker by: [Docker for MAC](https://docs.docker.com/desktop/mac/install/) or [Docker CE for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
 Otherwise, for linux user, [singularity](https://sylabs.io/docs/) is recommended.

-### 2.2 (Alternatively) Use renv to install dependencies.
+### 2.2 (Skip this if 2.1 is successful) Use renv to install dependencies.
+If the above steps failed, you may use renv to install all dependencies.
 Make sure that you have R version >= 4.1.0 (https://cran.r-project.org/) and internet access.
 We would recommend installing Rstudio to interact with R in an easy-to-use GUI (https://www.rstudio.com/).
-Below are automatic installation steps:
+Below are installation steps using `renv`:
 1. If you want to install scSTEM in a (relatively) painless way, you may use `renv` package to automatically install all dependencies before installing scSTEM.
 Additionally we will also need to install `devtools`.
 In R, execute the following code to install `renv` and `devtools`:
 ```R
 install.packages("renv")